 - The 'Sync' versions do not return until the put request has either completed successfully, or been aborted due to errors. - The 'Async' versions return immediately after successfully forwarding the put request to the dmusrcmd process.
 If a reply is desired, the caller must process the reply to this request.
-See "Request Completion Subroutines" on page 249. - The 'ByPath' versions allow the target file to be defined by its pathname. - The 'ByFhandle' versions allow the target file to be defined by its filesystem handle, the fhandle.
+See "Request Completion Subroutines" on page 298. - The 'ByPath' versions allow the target file to be defined by its pathname. - The 'ByFhandle' versions allow the target file to be defined by its filesystem handle, the fhandle.
 These subroutines are valid only when the command making the call is on the DMF server machine, and they are valid only when a user has sufficient (root) privileges.

+'''

+DmuFhandle_t

+client_fhandle,

+const

+DmuMigFlags_t mig_flags,

+const

-const DmuFhandle_t DmuMigFlags_t DmuByteRanges_t client_fhandle, mig_flags, byteranges,
+DmuByteRanges_t byteranges,

+DmuVolGroups_t volgroups,

+const

-const DmuVolGroups_t DmuPriority_t DmuReqid_t volgroups, priority, request_id,
+DmuPriority_t priority,

+DmuReqid_t

+request_id,

 DmuAllErrors_t errs)

 extern DmuError_t

 DmuPutByFhandleSync(

+const

+DmuContext t dmuctxt,

+DmuFhandle_t client_fhandle,

-const DmuContext_t dmuctxt,
+const

-const DmuFhandle_t DmuMigFlags_t client_fhandle, mig_flags,
+DmuMigFlags_t mig_flags,

-const DmuByteRanges_t byteranges,
+DmuByteRanges_t byteranges,

+const

-const DmuVolGroups_t volgroups,
+DmuVolGroups_t volgroups,

+const

+DmuPriority_t

-DmuPriority_t priority,
+priority,

 DmuAllErrors_t errs)

 extern DmuError_t

 DmuPutByPathAsync(

+const

-const DmuContext_t dmuctxt,
+DmuContext_t dmuctxt,

+const

+char

-const char path,
+path,

+DmuMigFlags_t

-DmuMigFlags_t mig_flags,
+mig_flags,

+const

-const DmuByteRanges_t byteranges,
+DmuByteRanges_t byteranges,

-const DmuVolGroups_t volgroups,
+DmuVolGroups_t volgroups,

+const

 DmuPriority_t priority,

+DmuReqid_t

-DmuReqid_t request_id,
+request_id,

 DmuAllErrors_t errs)

 extern DmuError_t

 DmuPutByPathSync(

+DmuContext_t

+dmuctxt,

+const

+char

+path,

-const DmuContext_t dmuctxt,
+const

-const char DmuMigFlags_t path, mig_flags,
+DmuMigFlags_t mig_flags,

-const DmuByteRanges_t byteranges,
+DmuByteRanges_t byteranges,

+const

+const

+DmuVolGroups_t volgroups,

+DmuPriority_t priority,

-const DmuVolGroups_t DmuPriority_t DmuAllErrors_t volgroups, priority, errs)
+DmuAllErrors_t errs)

+'''

-The parameters are as follows: dmuctxt Specifies a DmuContext_t object that was previously created by DmuCreateContext(). client_fhandle Specifies the DMF filesystem fhandle of the target file.
-Valid for use only by a privileged (root) user on the DMF server machine. path Specifies the relative or full pathname of the target file. mig_flags Specifies the following migration flags as defined in libdmfcom.H: MIG_NONE - No flags specified. • MIG_FREE - Free the space associated with the file.
+The parameters are as reme. dmuctxt Specifies a DmuContext_t object that was previously created by DmuCreateContext(). client_fhandle Specifies the DMF filesystem fhandle of the target file.
+Valid for use only by a privileged (root) user on the DMF server machine. path Specifies the relative or full pathname of the target file. mig_flags Specifies the following migration flags as defined in libdmfcom.
+H: MIG_NONE - No flags specified. • MIG_FREE - Free the space associated with the file.
 MIG_NOWAIT - If the daemon is not available to process the request, do not wait.
 Return immediately. byteranges Specifies a pointer to a DmuByteRanges_t object.
-See "DmuByteRanges_t" on page 222. volgroups Specifies a pointer to a DmuVolGroups_t object.
-See "DmuVolGroups_t" on page 233. priority Specifies a DmuPriority_t object (defined in libdmfcom.H) that defines the request priority.
+See "DmuByteRanges_t" on page 270. volgroups Specifies a pointer to a DmuVolGroups_t object.
+See "DmuVolGroups_t" on page 281. priority Specifies a DmuPriority_t object (defined in libdmfcom.H) that defines the request priority.
 (Deferred implementation.) request_id Specifies a pointer to a DmuReqid_t object (defined in libdmfcom.H) parameter that will be returned with the unique request ID of the asynchronous request.
-This value can be used when processing DmuCompletion_t objects (see "Request Completion Subroutines" on page 249). errs Specifies a pointer to a DmuAllErrors_t object.
+This value can be used when processing DmuCompletion_t objects (see "Request Completion Subroutines" on page 298). errs Specifies a pointer to a DmuAllErrors_t object.
 This value may be NULL.
 If it is not NULL, the subroutine will use it to return errors.
-See "DmuAllErrors_t" on page 220.
+See "DmuAllErrors_t" on page 268.